duarte152/andy-dashboard/emails_supervisores_prontos.md

 Your recently published Research Handbook on Health Information Systems (2025) and your work on co-designing patient engagement tools for EMR systems reflect a perspective I deeply recognise from practice - that health IT only creates value when it is designed with and for the people who must use it, not just at them.

-I have been thinking around questions of how enablement programs and workforce development initiatives shape whether digital health tools create genuine, lasting value in practice - and I would be grateful to be guided by your perspective on where you see the most relevant directions within your current research.
+I have been thinking about how enablement programs and workforce development initiatives shape whether digital health tools create genuine, lasting value in practice - and I would be grateful to be guided by your perspective on where you see the most relevant directions within your current research.

 Beyond Laudite, I participated in the START Global Fellowship - a remote program run by the University of St. Gallen in Switzerland focused on scaling startups and impactful entrepreneurship - and hold a Bachelor's in Social Communication with a Minor in Entrepreneurship from PUC-Rio.